jayan058/allocationFilterTestCases/README.md

 ## Installation

-To get started with Cypress, follow these steps:
+To get started with running the project, follow these steps:

 1. **Install Node.js**: Ensure you have Node.js installed on your machine.
 You can download it from the official Node.js website.